 Forex Regulation plays a critical role for Retail Forex Brokers.
 It protects the interests of the Retail Forex Clients and maintains Industry standards for Forex Brokers.
 One issue that is now facing both Forex Brokers and Forex Regulators are do these regulators cover those that are outside of its designated jurisdiction.
-In the past, Forex Regulators have been pretty clear that when they receive complaints from outside jurisdictions these are mostly not pursued.
+In the past, Forex Regulators have been pretty clear that when they receive complaints from outside authorities, these are mostly not pursued.

 Lax Oversight From CySEC in the Past on Binary Option Broker